VirusTotal/vt-cli/README.md

       result: "clean"
 ```

 The `--exclude` option works similarly to `--include` but instead of including the matching fields in the output, it includes everything except the matching fields.
-You can use this option when you want keep most of the fields, but leave out a few of them that are not interesting.
-If you use `--include` and `--exclude` simultaneuosly `--include` enters in action first, allowing to pass only the fields that match the include patterns, while `--exclude` comes in after that, removing any remaining field that matches the exclude patterns.
+You can use this option when you want to keep most of the fields, but leave out a few of them that are not interesting.
+If you use `--include` and `--exclude` simultaneously `--include` enters in action first, including only the fields that match the `--include` patterns, while `--exclude` comes in after that, removing any remaining field that matches the `--exclude` patterns.